CS-UoB-Individual-Project/CS-UoB-Individual-Project.github.io/money.md

 Amazon Web Services cloud account, or a dynamic IP website address), access to APIs (for example, OpenAI) we can usually pay for that for you.
 We would not set up your own Open AI account, but we can add students to one of our teams.
-Talk to your supervisor and then email [Mike and Sarah](/contact) with what you need, why you need it, and include a link to what you need.
+Talk to your supervisor and then email [Shawn, Andrew and Sarah](/contact) with what you need, why you need it, and include a link to what you need.

 For example, if you want us to buy you a website address, tell us why you can't use a free website address (eg you need a dynamic IP for scam-baiting), and the address you want, with a link/screenshot to show us where we can buy it from, and the price.